aaronparker/evergreen/docs/knownissues.md

 `VMwareHorizonClient` may not always return the current release - the major version property in the VMware Horizon Client software update data does not use easily sortable versioning.

 `VMwareHorizonClient` returns the Horizon Client in .tar format.
 This the same URL used when the Horizon Client updates itself - you will need to unpack the .tar file to retrieve the executable installer.

+### 7zip

+The 32-bit installers returned by `7Zip` link to a SourceForge download page instead of the file directly.